-Which city is cheaper, Wilmington or Asheville?
+Which place is cheaper, Wilmington or Asheville?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Asheville and Wilmington.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.